sqall01/alertR/server/README.md

 AlertR Server
 ======

 This is the server that handles the logic of the alert system.
 It is mandatory in order to use AlertR.
-It uses either MySQL or SQLite as storage backend.
-As user backend it uses (at the moment) only a csv file.
+It uses either SQLite as storage backend and a CSV file as user backend.

 How to use it?